Unix and GNU/Linux Docs - Listed and Explained

 Introduction

-This article lists authoritative sources of Unix, GNU/Linux, and Debian documentation, and provides tips on using them effectively.
+This article lists the types and locations of documentation included with Unix, GNU/Linux, and Debian systems, and provides tips on using them effectively.

 Manual Pages (Manpages, Man)

-Unix “on-line reference manuals”, or man pages for short, are the staple of Unix documentation.
+The staple of Unix documentation are the so-called “on-line reference manuals”, or man pages for short.

-Manpages originated back in the first edition of Unix Programmer's Manual in 1971 and are still the default form of Unix documentation.
+They originated in the first edition of Unix Programmer's Manual in 1971 and are still the default form of Unix documentation.

-To install support for man pages (if not already present on the system), run:
+To install the support for man pages (if not already present on the system), run:

 sudo apt install man-db manpages manpages-dev less